David Endicott Putnam: Life

-A descendant of General Israel Putnam, he was born December 10, 1898 at Jamaica Plain, Massachusetts, the son of Frederick H. Putnam and Jenet Hallowell.
+A descendant of General Israel Putnam, he was born December 10, 1898, at Jamaica Plain, Massachusetts, the son of Frederick H. Putnam and Jenet Hallowell.

 He attended Harvard University and was to graduate Harvard Class of 1920, but instead went overseas and joined the French Foreign Legion.
 He was posthumously awarded a War Degree (S.B.) by Harvard.

 He joined the Lafayette Flying Corps of the French Air Service in 1917.
 In June of the following year, he joined the United States Air Service.

 Camp Becket

-Putnam attended Camp Becket-in-the-Berkshires, as a camper from 1914–1916, and counselor in 1917 when he was a Harvard freshman.
+Putnam attended Camp Becket-in-the-Berkshires, as a camper from 1914 to 1916, and counselor in 1917 when he was a Harvard freshman.
 Swimming was one of his passions and he became captain of the Life Saving Crew and assistant swimming instructor.
 He was also an exceptional tennis player.
 He was popular among campers and received the 1915 Honor Emblem and 1916 Honor Button, the camp’s highest award.
 He is described in the camp newspaper Seen and Heard as “Modest and unassuming, yet genial and a good mixer, of high moral standard; he was without question the most popular boy in the camp.”
 Becket director, Henry W. Gibson affirms that: “The sense of fair play, of consideration for the other fellow, of physical bravery, of moral courage—all of these qualities were given a chance to express themselves in his camp life.”